-Test website performance under the load of an increasing number of simultaneous users.
+Test website, application, and API performance under the load of an increasing number of concurrent users.
 Record actionable data and optimize your systems to scale with your traffic.

-Concurrent user testing is also called simultaneous user testing.
-The idea behind concurrent user testing is to identify the response time of a website for a specified number of simultaneous users making requests to a website.
-Concurrent user testing measures how long it takes the server to respond to a specified number of simultaneous requests.
-A concurrent user test is often used to identify bottlenecks in the performance of a website – basically to find out how many simultaneous users can make requests of a website until the performance of the site is significantly degraded.
+The idea behind concurrent user testing is to identify the response time of a website for a specified number of concurrent users making requests to a website.
+Concurrent user testing measures how long it takes the server to respond to a specified number of concurrent requests.
+A concurrent user test is often used to identify bottlenecks in the performance of a website – basically to find out how many concurrent users can make requests of a website until the performance of the site is significantly degraded.

 LoadView simulates visitor activity with real browsers controlled by virtual users to replicate various levels of demand on a website or web-based service.

 Simultaneous User Testing

 Send 10 to 10,000+ simultaneous users to your web application to test the performance of your production hardware, software, and infrastructure.
 You know there are limits to how much traffic your website can handle, but do you know what those limits are?
 There are several layers supporting your website that could be a potential bottleneck including web servers, file servers, routers, firewalls, and more.
 Once you have identified the breaking point, you can then strengthen the weak spots in your system.